Dicarbonyl: 1,4-Diketones

 1,4-Benzoquinone is a cyclic 1,4-doubly unsaturated diketone.

 Diketones with two methylene groups separating the carbonyl groups, also called γ-diketones, typically coexist with their enol tautomers.
 The preeminent member is acetonylacetone.
 1,4-Diketones are useful precursors to heterocycles via the Paal–Knorr synthesis, which gives pyrroles:

 This reactivity is the basis of the neurotoxicity of γ-diketones.
 1,4-Diketones are also precursor to furans and thiophenes.
 The condensation of 1,4-diketones (and related substrates) with hydrazines afford dihydropyridazines, which can be converted to pyridazines.

-para-quinone, C_{4}H_{4}(CO)_{2}, is the parent of a large family of 1,4-diketones.
+Conversely, some families of unsaturated 1,4-diketones arise from aromatic precursors. para-quinone, C_{4}H_{4}(CO)_{2}, is the parent of a large family of 1,4-diketones.
+Likewise certain furans undergo the reverse of the Paal-Knorr reaction in the Achmatowicz oxidation.

 1,4-Diesters and diacids

 Succinic acid and its esters are the parent members of this family of 1,4-dicarbonyls.
 Succinic acid is notable as a component in the citric acid cycle.
 It forms a cyclic acid anhydride, succinic anhydride.
 Unsaturated members include maleic and fumaric acids and their esters.